The Most Crucial Mistakes That Cause Dry Skin

 Is sun-backed skin still popular?
 It probably depends on the region or season.
 However, the trend has shifted towards healthy, slightly bronzed skin over the past few years.
 Unprotected overexposure to UV radiation can be dangerous.
 Sunlight compromises skin barrier function, promoting transepidermal water loss (TEWL).
 At the microscopic level, that means keratin and lipids, that act as the glue, become less cohesive.
 As a result, the damaged skin gradually loses its ability to hold moisture.
 The water freely passes through the epidermis and evaporates from the surface, inducing dryness.

 To replace the moisture, you should use a product that combines humectants (hyaluronic acid or polyglutamic acid) and occlusive ingredients (oils, petrolatum, silicones).
 Whereas humectants provide the epidermis with hydration, occlusive ingredients act as a barrier by sealing that moisture.
 A good idea would be to use a lotion with these ingredients in the morning and cream at night routine.
 Besides, you should remember to always protect your skin with the right sunscreen, a good pair of fancy sunglasses, a nice hat, and special clothes.
 Having healthy skin is not about avoiding the lovely sun completely.
 You can still get a sunbath but do it moderately.
-Read “5 Secret Tips for Getting a Nice Sun Tan Safely” to learn how to reduce the adverse effects of UV rays and promote the synthesis of vitamin D.
+Read “How to Tan Without Burning?” to learn how to reduce the adverse effects of UV rays and promote the synthesis of vitamin D.